 Endorphins and dopamine are both neurotransmitters that can help with mood, mental health, and addiction recovery.
 These two neurotransmitters can be released naturally.
 Addiction recovery can be enhanced by doing activities that increase dopamine and endorphin levels.

 Activities included in treatment programs are geared toward helping participants learn many aspects of healthy living.
 At the same time, participants are learning how to live clean and sober.
-Healthy Life Recovery provides many evidence-based treatments to help addicts recover and lead healthy lives.
+Healthy Life Recovery is a drug and alcohol rehab center in San Diego, California, that provides many evidence-based treatments to help addicts recover and lead healthy lives.
 We treat the whole person and base our programs on the four pillars of recovery: nutrition, community, exercise, and education.